LucasDelfino92/morrowindsharp/mwtools.md

 - When right clicking on the large window to the right, you can choose **Hide no conflicts and empty rows**.
 It's very useful when you want to see only the conflicting changes between mods.
 - Right clicking on the plugins themselves lets you **Apply Filter to show Conflicts**.
 This will only show the conflicting plugins in your load order (assumed you loaded all of them when lauching TES3View), and only the conflicting records at that.
 It's a vital feature when it comes to knowing how compatible your mod setup is, and whether the conflicts are major or can be easily ignored.

-While you will never be asked to use this tool when following **Mending Morrowind** and **Modding Morrowind**, it pays to get used to it when installing mods on your own.
+While you will never be asked to use this tool when following **Morrowind++**, it pays to get used to it when installing mods on your own.

 [Back to main page](https://github.com/Sigourn/morrowind-improved/blob/master/readme.md)